oss2/Documentation/README.md

 Documentation
 =============

-Documentation for the Oss2 library
+Documentation for the Oss2 library - see the wiki.